bvdsb01/tindogWebsite/README.md

-A tinder like website for dogs
+# A Tinder like website for dogs
+Beautiflu UI for a dogs Website